menu

 Lake City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Lake City rank slightly lower than the national average.
-14.69% of adults 25 and older in Lake City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Lake City are slightly less educated than the national average of 21.84% for the average city or town: 14.69% of adults in Lake City have a bachelor's degree or advanced degree

 The per capita income in Lake City in 2022 was $28,234, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,936 for a family of four.
 However, Lake City contains both very wealthy and poor people as well.